Making the most of losing your job

 For instance, Udemy has over 100,000 courses, costing between $10- $100 per course.
 Search around for coupon codes and sign up for their newsletter.
 Udemy often puts their courses on sale at a heavy discount.

-Another advantage of virtual learning is providing structure to your days and helping you stay focused and productive.
+Another advantage of virtual learning is that it provides structure to your days and helps you to stay focused and productive.

 Your social and professional network is a valuable resource you can utilise to help you up-skill and re-enter the workforce.